This is a user-friendly shell wrapper for pacman in msys2, you can use it just as using the real apt in a debian system.

 Tips

-After installing the completion file, in all cases that a package name is needed as an argument, you can simply type -<tab>
+After installing the completion file, in all cases that a package name is needed as an argument, you can simply type -<tab> to complete the current MINGW_PACKAGE_PREFIX for you.

-And because of this, you need to type --<tab>
+And because of this, you need to type --<tab> to complete options in these cases.

-Github: GitHub - beavailable/apt.sh: A user-friendly shell wrapper for pacman in msys2.
+Github: GitHub - beavailable/apt.sh: A user-friendly shell wrapper for pacman in msys2